Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 # 9/7/24
 - Corrected dcortes and bwach's minishell, took some notes of things to test
-- Reading through SCL and taking notes in Shell-functioning.md
+- Reading through SCL and taking notes in Shell-functioning.md, as well as Requirements.md
+	- Going through token recognition (parsing), not finished